BSCR vs RCD Dream11 Team Hints, ECS T10 - Dresden

 BSCR vs RCD Squads

-RC Dresden: Kapil Chandani, Syed Waqar Hussain, Mustafa Khan Yousefzai, Waqas Khalil, Gulzar Rasool, Shahrukh Khan, Ashwin Prakash, Ajeesh Omanakuttan, Dipankar Mukherjee, Ganesh Patil, Mujib Alrahman, Jobin Varghese, Belal Zadran, Nilkantha Sahoo, Waris Taghr, Almas Tariq, Norullah Salarzai, Md Uzzal Hossain, Vivek Nandkumar, Mohammed Nizamul Islam, Aniruddh Das, Azam Ali Rajput, Sandeep Kamboj, Himanshu Bharadwaj, Sivaraman Subramaniam, Ali Haider, Rahul Grover
+BSC Rehberge: Jafer Luqman, Sajid Liaqat, Imran Bhukari, Yousaf Khan, Nooruddin Mujadaddy, Sadiq Sabah, Masood Hasan, Ijaz Ahmad, Ali Butt, Ganidu Arumadura, Saddam Gill, Musthafa Muhammed, Atta ur Rahman, Sohel Mia, Asad Naqvi, Shahnawaz Ahmad, Ronson Muliyil, Salman Azhar, Imran Chaudhary, Javed Iqbal, Saeed Safi

-BSC Rehberge: Sadiq Sabah, Masood Hasan, Ijaz Ahmad, Ali Butt, Ganidu Arumadura, Musthafa Muhammed, Imran Chaudhary, Javed Iqbal, Saeed Safi, Jafer Luqman, Sahid Liaqat, Ronson Muliyil, Salman Azhar, Nooruddin Mujadaddy, Saddam Gill, Imran Bhukari, Yousaf Khan, Atta ur Rahman, Sohel Mia, Asad Naqvi, Shahnawaz Ahmad
+RC Dresden: Sandeep Kamboj, Vivek Nandkumar, Rahul Grover, Kapil Chandani, Syed Waqar Hussain, Mohammed Nizamul Islam, Waqas Khalil, Gulzar Rasool, Ashwin Prakash, Mustafa Khan Yousefzai, Aniruddh Das, Azam Ali Rajput, Himanshu Bharadwaj, Sivaraman Subramaniam, Shahrukh Khan, Nilkantha Sahoo, Waris Taghr, Almas Tariq, Norullah Salarzai, Md Uzzal Hossain, Ali Haider, Ajeesh Omanakuttan, Dipankar Mukherjee, Ganesh Patil, Mujib Alrahman, Jobin Varghese, Belal Zadran

 Check Dream11 Prediction/ BSCR Dream11 Team/ RCD Dream11 Team/ BSC Rehberge Dream11 Team/ RC Dresden Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more